Uncovering Hidden Assets During a Divorce

 In the event of a divorce, the best case scenario is for both parties to agree upon fair and equitable division of assets.
 But what if those negotiations are entered into fraudulently?
 What if one party is hiding assets from the other in order to avoid sharing the value of those assets?
-If you suspect your spouse may be trying to hide assets during a divorce, sometimes your best recourse is finding a family law lawyer with experience uncovering hidden assets.
-Jason P. Howie is Certified as a Specialist in family law by the Law Society of Upper Canada and has over 25 years of experience uncovering hidden assets in divorce proceedings.
+If you suspect your spouse may be trying to hide assets during a divorce, your best recourse is finding a family law lawyer with experience uncovering hidden assets, like the lawyers at Johnson Miller Family Lawyers.

 There are still more ways to hide assets and funds.
 Safety deposit boxes are often used, as there is no required disclosure or record of the contents of a safety deposit box.
 Assets are sometimes transferred to a relative to disguise true ownership, or even “paid” to relatives as repayment for a loan which was never given.
 Sometimes the value of assets is simply disguised in purchases or undervalued to disguise actual value, in the form of art or collectibles that have not been appraised, for example.

 How Are Hidden Assets Found?

 This is where forensic accounting and investigation come into play.
 It can be a tedious and complicated process, so it helps to have the assistance of an experienced lawyer with the contacts and resources to facilitate the investigation.
 Tax returns and bank records will need to be carefully scrutinized, along with credit card returns, and activity in known accounts.